 In this verse, you have another example of the expression par vie di, which you first encountered in verse 13: par vie di Sarai (on account of Sarai, because of Sarai).

-The expression mandâ a clamâ can be taken as meaning to send for, to summon.
+The expression mandâ a clamâ can be taken as meaning to send for.
 It translates literally as to send to call; that is, to send (one person) to call (another).

 il faraon al mandà a clamâ Abram